-Here are some quick and simple blogging tips for writing better articles that I’ve either learned the hard way, or I learned from others – usually the hard way though.
+What makes a good blog post?
+Well, here are some quick, simple, yet powerful blogging tips for writing better articles that I’ve either learned the hard way, or I learned from others – usually the hard way though.
 Either way, I thought they would be worth sharing.

 1. Write for Fun